Answers to often asked relationship questions

 Practice compassion and patience.
 Earning trust will take time – months or sometimes even years.
 Remember that this is hard for both of you.

 Seek professional relationship help.
-A relationship coach or therapist can help you navigate those difficult conversations.
-Look for some who has experience navigating this challenge.
-They can help you move past this issue and provide any other relationship help you may need.
+An online relationship therapist can help you navigate those difficult conversations.
+Look for someone who has experience navigating this challenge.
+They can help you move past this issue, answer your relationship questions, and provide any other help you may need.

 Is compromise a bad thing?